The 1950: birth of the MA-1

 The 1960s

-That said, things weren’t always so clear-cut in practice.
-Just a couple of months ago, I tried on the 1969 D-series Alpha seen below in a street market – and it still had a sage green interior, perhaps for ground crew use:
+Jackets produced for ground crew use continued to feature a sage green interior into the 1980s.
+Just a couple of months ago, I tried on the 1969 D-series Alpha seen below in a street market, which had sage green lining.

-I once owned an early 1960s Skyline MA-1 myself.
-The fit was incredible: not a soft, formless balloon, but a roomy yet structured, square-like shape.
-The wool interlining made it cosy and warm in the winter, and the jacket was so sturdy it could almost stand up on its own!
-At some point, I foolishly sold it on because I decided the cuffs and waistband were too frayed, and the general condition had reached a point where it started to look like something you’d wear to a crust punk gig.
+I once owned a 1961-contract Skyline MA-1.
+The fit was incredible: not a formless balloon, but a roomy yet structured, almost rectangular shape with a slight V-taper.
+It was cosy and warm in the winter, and the jacket was so sturdy it could almost stand up on its own!
+I eventually sold it after the cuffs and waistband had frayed badly, and the overall condition had deteriorated to the point where it began to resemble something you might wear to a crust punk gig.
 Big mistake!
-Had I invested a hundred quid or so to have it re-cuffed and dry cleaned, I would still own what I believe was the best flight jacket ever made.
+Far better to invest gradually in having such a piece properly restored to former glories: re-cuffed, and cautiously dry-cleaned by someone who understands vintage nylon.
+It might all set you back another hundred quid or more, but is worth every penny.
 Here’s a commemorative picture of my dearly missed Skyline:

 Original skinheads